datatrail-jhu/04_githubbasics/manuscript/01_github.md

 ![Your shiny new repository page!](images/01_github/01_githubbasics_github-20.png)

+In the future we will be using GitHub within RStudio.
+However, it's important to know how to navigate the GitHub website, that repositories can be created directly on GitHub, and exactly how to do that.

 ### Summary

 In this lesson we looked at GitHub and its interface.
 We took a tour of the website and its interface.
 We customized your profile to give people some more information on who you are.
 We made our very first repository by following the GitHub guide and explored the various options GitHub provides for exploring repositories.